rorywalsh/CsoundUnity/docs/environment_variables.md

 ### Notes ###
 You will see a list (*Added Environment Settings*) of the settings you have made, and the full path of each resulting folder.
 Please be aware that the reported folders in the list are not correct for some platforms when running on the Unity Editor.
 That is because we're using the Unity return value for *Application.StreamingAssets* and *Application.PersistentDataPath*.
 So you will get the same result for every platform, and the value will depend on the platform you're using to develop  (Windows or MacOS).
 But don't worry, the settings will be correct when you build for that platform.
-This will be fixed soon in a future version of CsoundUnity.
+This will be fixed soon in a future version of **CsoundUnity**.